cloudflare/cloudflare-docs/products/workers/src/content/learning/logging-workers.md

 # Logging from Workers

-You can access logs and exceptions for your Workers from the dashboard and via `wrangler tail`.
+You can access logs and exceptions for your Workers using the dashboard or `wrangler tail`.

 The Workers platform captures all `console.log`'s and uncaught exceptions, in addition to information about the event itself.
 All of this can be viewed with either `wrangler tail` or on the dashboard through your **Account Home** > **Workers** > your **Workers script** > **Logs**.